Click on any thumbnail to view an enlarged

 nothing more than a re-print of “Ninja no Seikatsu”

 under a different title).
-Ninja no Seikatsu was also the
+Ninja no Seikatsu was the

 primary source of information for Stephen Turnbull’s